luciamartinf/BigData/README.md

 - Nausea, vomiting or diarrhea
 - Shortness of breath

 The models included in this repository, serve to predict whether a patient has pneumonia or not from an X-ray image of their lungs.
 The data used to train, validate and test these models can be downloaded in https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia.

-First, we performed an Exploratory Anlysis of the Data (`Data_Exploration.
+First, we performed an Exploratory Anlysis of the Data that can be found in the `Data_exploration.ipynb` notebook.
+Then, we proceed to generate the following models:

-### Requirements

-To run the colab notebookes attached, it is necesary to download the data (https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) and upload it to yout Colab Notebook folder in your Google Drive.

 ## 1. Lenet_BigDL

 ## 2. Resnet50

 ## 3. CovNet

+### Requirements

+To run the colab notebookes attached, it is necesary to download the data (https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) and upload it to yout Colab Notebook folder in your Google Drive.